rakoczi-h/flowinv/README.md

 **Gravity inversion:**
 To train a Normalising Flow on the generated data, follow the steps in `train.ipynb`.
 This is a walktrough of reading in the training and validation data, defining normalisation methods, setting the hyperparameters and the training procedures, and training the neural network.

+**Testing on simulations:**
+To test the Normalising Flow on simulated data, follow the steps in `test.ipynb`.
+This is a walkthrough of how to do a P-P test, generate results from surveys and create posterior probability distribution and source model plots.

 ## Authors
 Henrietta Rakoczi (corresponding author)